bbauska/W3Cx-3of5/README.md

 1.  ctx.fillRect(0,0,80,100);

-### Complete example that draws a filled rectangle in red
+<h4>Complete example that draws a filled rectangle in red

 <h4>HTML</h4>